NiccoloGranieri/Naruto_UNS4_Randomizer/README.md

 ## Possible Main Character Outcomes:

-- Random
+- Random (Press Triangle)
 - Hidan
--Sakura (Young)
+- Sakura (Young)
--Hanabi
+- Hanabi
--Naruto (Six Paths)
+- Naruto (Six Paths)
--Sasuke (Last)
+- Sasuke (Last)
--Kaguya
+- Kaguya
--Chose Main
+- Chose Main
--Enemy Choses (Weak)
+- Enemy Choses (Weak)
--Enemy Choses (Strong)
+- Enemy Choses (Strong)
--Minato (Reanimation)
+- Minato (Reanimation)
--Utakata
--Yugito
+- Utakata
+- Yugito
--Tobi (Orange)
+- Tobi (Orange)
--Madara (Reanimation)
+- Madara (Reanimation)
--Kankuro (Young)
+- Kankuro (Young)
--Only Male
+- Only Male
--Only Female
+- Only Female
--Only Original Naruto
+- Only Original Naruto
--b.
+- b.
 Great Ninja War
--Great Ninja War
+- Great Ninja War
--Byakugan
--Sharingan
--Rinnegan
--Jinchūriki
+- Byakugan
+- Sharingan
+- Rinnegan
+- Jinchūriki

 ## Possible Team Character Outcomes:

--Random
+- Random (Press Triangle)
--Chose Team
+- Chose Team
--Enemy Choses (Weak)
+- Enemy Choses (Weak)
--Enemy Choses (Strong)
+- Enemy Choses (Strong)
--Only Male
+- Only Male
--Only Female
+- Only Female
--Only Original Naruto
+- Only Original Naruto
--b.
+- b.
 Great Ninja War
--Great Ninja War
+- Great Ninja War
--Matching (Once the main is chosen, double press "X") -Byakugan
+- Matching (Once the main is chosen, double press "X")
--Sharingan
--Rinnegan
--Jinchūriki
+- Byakugan
+- Sharingan
+- Rinnegan
+- Jinchūriki

 ## Possible Personal Rules:

--1 Ultimate Kill
+- 1 Ultimate Kill
--No Ultimate
+- No Ultimate
--No Ninjutsu
+- No Ninjutsu
--No Chakra Charge (No charge forward towards the enemy) -No Charging Chakra (No charging of the chakra bar) -No Throw
+- No Chakra Charge (No charge forward towards the enemy)
+- No Charging Chakra (No charging of the chakra bar)
+- No Throw
--No Shuriken
+- No Shuriken
--No Awakening
+- No Awakening
--No Team Ultimate
+- No Team Ultimate
--No Leader Exchange
+- No Leader Exchange
--No Team (Can't use the team as help but CAN exchange leader) -Only Taijutsu (Only Taijutsu with the main, no team, no shuriken) -None
+- No Team (Can't use the team as help but CAN exchange leader)
+- Only Taijutsu (Only Taijutsu with the main, no team, no shuriken)
+- None

 For any BUGS, REPORTS, REQUESTED FEATURES please add an issue on GitHub: https://github.com/NiccoloGranieri/Naruto_UNS4_Randomizer/issues